Header

 which are active when LANManFS is the currently selected filing system.

-Master ethernet FAQ's
+Master ethernet FAQs

 Can the network software be upgraded via ethernet?

 No, during an upgrade the network chip is turned off.
 This means to upgrade you will need some other means of transferring the upgrade data file, eg. by floppy disc or RAM drive.
+Be careful with filing systems that only support files up to 64k in size, as the upgrade is slightly larger than that and a truncated file will stop it working.

 Can the machine name be changed?